-“Success is the sum of small efforts, repeated day in and day out.”
+“Success is the sum of small efforts, repeated day in and day out.” – Robert Collier

 His Customer Success Experience

-After some time at PandaDoc Kelly asked to go remote to a tiny town in the mountains of Washington State, fulfilling his dream of living in the woods.
+After some time at PandaDoc Kelly asked to go remote to a tiny town in the mountains of Washington State.
+This fulfilled his dream of living in the woods.
 His journey here was a long one, he has lived in thirteen different states and has been to forty-five.
 Kelly talked about how to takes a matter of getting there that worked for him and figuring out who he is which simply put takes time and experiences.
 He believes that your core self never changes too much just the flavor and how it looks is going to be a little bit different.
-Which seems like a very fitting statement for a soon to be restaurant owner to make.
+This seems like a very fitting statement for a soon-to-be restaurant owner to make.

 Focus on the major and the minor stuff when thinking about your life, the big picture is good but don’t get too caught up in it.
-The world is a lot kinder than you are taught growing up, people are really out there to help you more than the media or worried parents would ever want you to know.
+The world is a lot kinder than you are taught growing up.
+People are really out there to help you more than the media or worried parents would ever want you to know.

-This concludes my interview with Kelly Hickmann, I had a lovely time talking to him and learning the somewhat unconventional way of how he got to where he is today.
+This concludes my interview with Kelly Hickmann.
+I had a lovely time talking to him and learning the somewhat unconventional way of how he got to where he is today.